Main Street Forward — Park City

 Demand conditions were modestly ahead of what Main Street captured.
 Enter audit data above to sharpen the picture.

-This table shows all metrics with current values where publicly available.
-Green values are pre-loaded from public sources.
+Full metric index with current values where publicly available.
+Green = pre-loaded from public sources.
+Yellow = requires group audit or data request.

 MetricCurrent valuePrior periodTrendSourceNotes